ncar-xdev/hpcbinderhub/images/README.md

 ## Conda Image

 The `conda` image builds and installs [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
-In the base Conda environment, the main Jupyter-based software is installed.
+In the base Conda environment, the main Jupyter-based software is installed, including JupyterHub and BinderHub and all dependencies for the specific deployments.
-This software is installed in the `/opt/conda` directory, which is then copied into the corresponding directory on each image where Jupyter-based software needs to be run.
+This software is installed in the `/opt/conda` directory, which is then copied into the corresponding directory on each image where Jupyter-based software needs to be run (i.e., on all `userbase` images).

-## PBSRPMS Image
+## PBS RPMS Image

-The `pbsrpms` image builds the OpenPBS RPMs for installation in the necessary PBS images: `userbase`, `pbsmom` and `pbsserver`.
-The OpenPBS client, MOM, and server RPMs are each built for installation in their necessary image.
+The `pbsrpms` image builds the OpenPBS RPMs for installation in the necessary PBS images:

+- `userbase`, where the client RPM is installed,
+- `pbsmom`, where the MOM RPM is installed, and
+- `pbsserver`, wheree the server RPM is installed.

 ## PBS Server Image

-The `pbsserver` image installs the OpenPBS server RPM from the `pbsrpms` image and sets up the server to run in the local network.
+The `pbsserver` image installs the OpenPBS server RPM from the `pbsrpms` image and configures the server to run in the local network.

 ## User Base Image

 The `userbase` image contains all of the client and user-facing software.
 It copies over the `/opt/conda` software from the `conda` image, as well as the OpenPBS Client RPM from the `pbsrpms` image, from which the OpenPBS Client is installed.
 It installs the OpenSSH Client, as well.
-In addition to installing this software, it sets it up so that it can be used from within the container.
+In addition to installing this software, it configures all of these services so that they can be used from within the container.
 This image also creates and defines permissions for all _users_ on the JupyterHub and BinderHub systems.

 ## PBS MOM Image

-This image installs the OpenPBS MOM server RPM for the "compute nodes" from the `pbsrpms` image.
+This image installs the OpenPBS MOM RPM for the "compute nodes" from the `pbsrpms` image.
 Since user code is expected to run on the compute nodes, this image is built from the `userbase` image.
 Containers running this image can be used to model "compute nodes" on the HPC cluster.